Building Docker Images

 Complete Satisfactory Single Build

-If the user is satisfied with a specific image that has been build using the interactive approach and they believe it might be reused elsewhere, then it is recommended to use the single Dockerfile approach that builds it all in one build.
+If the user is satisfied with a specific image that has been built using the interactive approach and they believe it might be reused elsewhere, then it is recommended to use the single Dockerfile approach that builds it all in one build.

 Now that you understand how Docker layers images, it raises some questions on how best to deploy Docker in your environment.
 Docker supports several different file system formats.
 How these work and which one you choose for all or part of your deployment will greatly effect your performance and efficiency.